kumarbhuv/fgvc/README.md

 ## Training and Evaluation

-The repository provides code for both fine-tuning and knowledge distillation:
+The repository provides code for both fine-tuning and knowledge distillation:<br>
 To train and evaluate individual models, execute `python models/train_(dataset).py` <br>
 For example, to work with FGVC-Aircraft classification execute `python models/train_aircraft.py`-->